 Library service continues to grow through the offering of innovative programming and initiatives for adults and children of all ages.
 While books and AV materials are still popular, the library continues to broaden our offerings with new circulating items, such as museum passes.
 In addition, program attendance continues to grow as the library strives to create memorable in-person experiences for our patrons by providing concerts, movies, classes, and a wide array exciting sessions for children.

 The growth of the library from a one-room building into a spacious community center continues as the layout of the existing building is consistently reevaluated to meet the ever changing needs of the community.
 Many areas of the building, especially the older sections, require upkeep in order to continue to offer services in a clean and safe environment.
 In 2010, the older sections of the building underwent an extensive asbestos abatement, as new carpeting and tile was installed.
 By 2013, the lobby restrooms received their first renovation to update the aged plumbing and aesthetic.
+By 2016, these two projects culminated with a reevaluation of the use of space at the library’s entrance, with the two Circulation services desks being consolidated.
+This change provided more public space and created a more open and welcoming feeling when entering and exiting the building.
+That same year, a new Children's Activity Room was created on the north side of the building to help accomodate the ever increasing demand for quality programming.

 As the building and its collection have grown, so has the staff.
 The library began with just three employees; a director, a secretary, and a library clerk.
 Today, the staff consists of more than 80 employees, mostly part-time and district residents.
 They are divided into Administration, Adult Services, Children’s Services, Circulation Services, Computer Services, Technical Services, Maintenance and Pages.